dart-lang/test/doc/json_reporter.md

 its opaque ID.

 If the test is skipped, its `TestDoneEvent` will have `skipped` set to `true`.
-The `test.metadata.skip` field should *not* be considered authoritative for determining whether a test is skipped.
+The `test.metadata` should *not* be used for determining whether a test is skipped.

-### PrintEvent
+### MessageEvent

 ```
-class PrintEvent extends Event {
+class MessageEvent extends Event {
   String type = "print";

   // The ID of the test that printed a message.
   int testID;

+  // The type of message being printed.
+  String messageType;

   // The message that was printed.
   String message;
 }
 ```

-A `PrintEvent` indicates that a test called `print()` and wishes to display output.
+A `MessageEvent` indicates that a test emitted a message that should be displayed to the user.
+The `messageType` field indicates the precise type of this message.
+Different message types should be visually distinguishable.

+A message of type "print" comes from a user explicitly calling `print()`.

+A message of type "skip" comes from a test, or a section of a test, being skipped.
+A skip message shouldn't be considered the authoritative source that a test was skipped; the `TestDoneEvent.skipped` field should be used instead.

 ### ErrorEvent